LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

   values in C#.
 Technically, we don't need to use the minimum of a and b, but there is no point in doing any more work than necessary.
-  We'll use the variable ``i`` as the loop index and the variable ``gcd`` will hold the currently known value of the GCD.
+- We'll use the variable ``i`` as the loop index, starting at 1.

-- The line ``i = gcd = 1`` means we'll start i at 1
+- The variable ``gcd`` will hold the largest currently known common divisor.
-  and assume that the GCD is one until we find a higher value that also divides a and b.
+  We start with 1, which divides any integer, and we will look for a higher value that also divides a and b.
 - The line ``while (i <= n)`` is used to indicate that we are iterating the values of
   ``i`` until the minimum of ``a`` and ``b`` (computed earlier) is reached.
 - The line ``if (a % i == 0 && b % i == 0)``
   is used to check whether we have found a new value that replaces our previous *candidate* for the GCD.